ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 ### 1.2 Industry Structure & Value Chain

 The financial services value chain flows from capital formation (equity/debt issuance) through intermediation (banks, insurance, credit funds) to deployment (corporate lending, mortgages, consumer credit) and back through investment management (asset managers, alternative managers, BDCs) to institutional and retail capital.
-The defining structural shift of the past decade has been disintermediation from traditional bank balance sheets to non-bank financial intermediaries (NBFIs) — particularly private credit, CLOs, and asset managers.
+The defining structural shift of the past decade has been disintermediation from traditional bank balance sheets to non-bank financial intermediaries (NBFIs), particularly private credit, CLOs, and asset managers.

-Banks' revenues after risk cost reached a record $5.5 trillion in 2024 with net income of $1.2 trillion — the highest for any industry in history.
+Banks' revenues after risk cost reached a record $5.5 trillion in 2024 with net income of $1.2 trillion, the highest for any industry in history.
 This profitability was driven by elevated interest rates boosting net interest margins, with the global banking system intermediating $122 trillion in funds between 2019 and 2024 (a 40% increase).
 However, the beginning of rate normalization in late 2024–2025 and rising credit costs are creating a dual compression dynamic that will define bank earnings through 2026–2027.

-The alternative asset manager segment — led by Blackstone ($1.1T AUM), Apollo ($730B AUM), Ares ($470B AUM), KKR, and Blue Owl — has been the fastest-growing subsector, compounding AUM at 15–25% annually.
+The alternative asset manager segment, led by Blackstone ($1.1T AUM), Apollo ($730B AUM), Ares ($470B AUM), KKR, and Blue Owl, has been the fastest-growing subsector, compounding AUM at 15–25% annually.
 These firms occupy a structurally advantaged position: they earn management fees on locked-up capital (no redemption risk for their management companies) while deploying flexible capital across credit, real estate, and infrastructure.
-However, the retail-facing products they have launched — non-traded BDCs, non-traded REITs, interval funds — carry embedded liquidity mismatches that are now materializing under stress.
+However, the retail-facing products they have launched such as non-traded BDCs, non-traded REITs, interval funds carry embedded liquidity mismatches that are now materializing under stress.

 ---

 ## 2. Key Trends & Drivers

-### 2.1 Private Credit's Explosive Growth — And Its Limits
+### 2.1 Private Credit's Explosive Growth And Its Limits

 Private credit has been the defining story in financial services for the past decade.
-The market grew from approximately $450 billion in AUM in 2015 to $3.5 trillion by end-2024 — nearly an 8x increase in ten years — driven by a confluence of structural forces: post-GFC bank regulatory tightening (Basel III/IV) pushed leveraged lending off bank balance sheets; a zero-interest-rate environment starved institutional investors of yield, driving capital to floating-rate private loans; and private equity sponsors preferred the certainty and speed of private credit execution over the volatility of public syndicated markets.
+The market grew from approximately $450 billion in AUM in 2015 to $3.5 trillion by end-2024, nearly an 8x increase in ten years, driven by a confluence of structural forces: post-GFC bank regulatory tightening (Basel III/IV) pushed leveraged lending off bank balance sheets; a zero-interest-rate environment starved institutional investors of yield, driving capital to floating-rate private loans; and private equity sponsors preferred the certainty and speed of private credit execution over the volatility of public syndicated markets.

-Capital deployment reached a record $592.8 billion in 2024 — up 78% year-on-year — as post-2023 macro stability re-opened M&A and LBO markets.
+Capital deployment reached a record $592.8 billion in 2024, which is up 78% year-on-year, as post-2023 macro stability re-opened M&A and LBO markets.
 The market now encompasses corporate direct lending (the largest segment), asset-backed lending (mortgages, consumer loans, aircraft, infrastructure), real estate credit, and infrastructure debt.

 ![Figure 2 — Private Credit AUM Growth](/images/financials-sector/figure2_private_credit_aum_growth.png)